malloc & free

 memory size requested (argument of `malloc`) + sizeof(size_t)

-When the allocated segment is freed, the "memory size requested"
+When the allocated segment is freed, the "memory size requested" portion is used to store the previous

 and next